The reZet80 SCOUT is a single-board computer (SBC) that provides very basic input and output capabilities.

 This is a 20-key keypad connected via the 74C923 chip and the KEYPAD bus (see specs below).

 It provides the keys '0' to 'F' plus 4 special keys (ENTER, BACK, ESC and SHIFT).
+This 74C923 chip simplifies the circuit.

 It is LPTTL compatible and supports key debouncing and interrupts.

 It triggers /NMI once a key is pressed (I use the non-maskable interrupt because it has the fastest interrupt response time).
+The card uses one I/O port in the 8-bit I/O space (see IO decoding specs).

 An alternative circuit without the 74C923 can be constructed using LSTTL chips (I will post a changed reZet80 DEV keypad soon).
 But the circuit requires polling the keys.
+Bill of materials:

 - reZet80 PIONEER keypad card (prototype)